PrincetonUniversity/SCAF/README.md

 If you have any trouble using this framework feel free to reach out to us for help (contact sapostolakis@princeton.edu).

 ### Contributions
-We welcome contributions from the community to improve this research-grade framework and evolve it to cater for more users.
+We welcome contributions from the community to improve this framework and evolve it to cater for more users.

 ### License
-SCAF is licensed under [MIT License](./LICENSE.TXT).
+SCAF is licensed under the [MIT License](./LICENSE.TXT).